-This was a difficult trap and neuter exercise as the dogs ran near a busy road with the possibility of them being hit by a vehicle.
+This was a difficult trap and neuter exercise as the dogs ran near a busy road with the possibility of being hit by a vehicle.
 Our small outreach team of three people were successful in catching all of them without incident.

 Mummy dog and her friend were immediately neutered and later brought in to our Healing Centre with her pups.

-We got a phone call from a teacher about a dog in distress.
+We got a phone call from a teacher about a dog staggering in distress.

 Lin our Outreach Manager called her team and immediately went to the school.
 They found the dog and were shocked at the state of the poor animal.
-She had a nasty wound but more shocking was the unsteady way she staggered.
-She was frightened and seemed to have some brain damage so they wondered if she might have distemper.
+She had a nasty wound and was staggering unable to walk.
+It appeared she was brain damaged and their first thought was distemper.

-After nearly an hour of tracking the dog through the undergrowth, they netted her and got her to the vet.
-He tested her for distemper and she was positive.
-The virus had gone to her brain.
-The vet decided to put the poor suffering dog to sleep.
+The dog staggered into thick undergrowth where the team netted her and took her to the vet.
+She was tested positive for distemper and the virus had gone to her brain.
+The poor suffering dog was put to sleep.